iwantmyname/blog/preview/2014-10-16-an-interview-with-dan-tocchini-founder-and-ceo-of-the-grid.md

 **Dan:** You know, we're very non-local.
 Our team is about 20 people now, and most of the guys are in Europe.
 We're in, I think, eight time zones.
 I kind of like the non-traditional office thing.
 We get together every couple months in a different city around the world and rent the best Airbnb place we can find, and we just hack together for awhile without all the life distractions.
 It's really cool.

 This year we've been to Berlin a couple times, Florence, Toronto—they've come out to San Francisco a couple times.
-I think what would be killer is to continue that, but we'll probably end up having a base here in San Francisco and a base in Berlin.
+I think it what would be killer to continue that, but we'll probably end up having a base here in San Francisco and a base in Berlin.

 ***